TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Priority Constraints.md

 1. Attach a 360° graduated circle to the moving arm of each servo motor.
 2. Attach a yellow indicator piece of plastic to show where servo arm is currently pointing.
 3. Create a program (aaronTest.cpp) to move the servos to pre-determined angles for testing.
+4. Initialize program and set both servos to zero degrees.
-4. Run and repeat test 10 times for each motor, using different angles and recording each result in the data table below.
+5. Run and repeat test 10 times for each motor, using different angles and recording each result in the data table below.

 #### Servo Speed
 - Number of trials: 10